-Account tracking is part of the Identity Reporting Module.
+Account tracking is part of Identity Reporting.
 For more information, see the Administrator Guide to NetIQ Identity Reporting.

 Enable account tracking: Set this to True to enable account tracking policies.
 Set it to False if you do not want to execute account tracking policies.